How To Properly Size And Design A Mini Split AC System

 Some mini-split AC units are designed to minimize vibration during operation.
 Choosing units with low vibration levels can help prevent any unnecessary noise or disturbance.
 Manufacturers often provide information about the vibration levels of their units, and it’s beneficial to consider this when selecting the indoor and outdoor units for your mini-split AC system.

-See also Common Mini Split AC Installation FAQs
+See also Beginner's Guide To Understanding Mini Split AC Technology

 Installing vibration isolation mounts if necessary